Empire Cookies

-My husbands family's holiday tradition is to search all year for the best quality raspberry jam to try out for making these Empire cookies in their Christmas baking.
+My husband and his family’s holiday tradition is to search all year for the best quality raspberry jam for making these Empire cookies in their Christmas baking!

 Why you’ll love this recipe